-The role of the pharmacist is integral in our communities now more than ever with the new strain of coronavirus (COVID-19) putting pressure on retail pharmacies.
+The role of the pharmacist is integral in our communities now more than ever with the pandemic and new strain of coronavirus (COVID-19) putting pressure on retail pharmacies.
 Not only are pharmacies the hub for developing information regarding the outbreak, but many are leaning on them as a source of comfort and reliability during this public health risk situation.

 While pharmacists are advising not to stockpile prescription medications, unintended shortages can be expected.
 The main concern is the supply and demand relationship for common over-the-counter drugs and household supplies including everything from liquid hand soap, hand sanitizer, paper towels, and antibacterial cleaning supplies, to toilet paper and face masks.
 The increased demand in some areas is affecting the availability of supplies, and as the concerns continue to grow, pharmacies must be prepared to offset depleting inventories to the best of their abilities.